You need to activate javascript for this site.

 2.6.
 Macro sociology and micro sociology: crucial relationships

-Main Bibliography Berger, Peter (1980) Perspectivas Sociológicas.
+Berger, Peter (1980) Perspectivas Sociológicas.
 Uma visão Humanística, Petrópolis, Ed.
 Vozes (9ª ed.) (cap.
+I e II)

+Costa, António Firmino da (2001) O que é a Sociologia, Quimera

+Giddens, Anthony (2001) Sociology, Introductory Readings, Cambridge, Polity Press.

+Mills, Wright (1965) A imaginação Sociológica, Zahar (cap.
 I e II).

-Costa, António Firmino da (1992), O que é: Sociologia, Ed.
-Quimera.

-Giddens, Anthony(2001) Sociology, Introductory Readings, Cambridge, Polity Press.

-Mills, Wright (1965) A imaginação Sociológica, Zahar ed. (cap.
-I).

-Teaching Methodologies and Assessment Criteria Theoretical and practical classes.
+Teaching Methodologies and Assessment Criteria Theoretical-practical lessons

-Critical analysis and discussion of texts.
+Critical analysis and discussion of texts

 Language Portuguese.
 Tutorial support is available in English.

-Last updated on: 2024-02-26
+Last updated on: 2025-02-26

 The cookies used in this website do not collect personal information that helps to identify you.
 By continuing you agree to the cookie policy.